chowland/AFiD-MuRPhFi/docs/examples/coupled_flows.md

 # Flows coupled to phase change

-## 2-D Rayleigh Bénard with a melting boundary
+## 2-D Rayleigh-Bénard with a melting boundary
 This example is taken from appendix A.3 of [Favier et al. (2019)](https://doi.org/10.1017/jfm.2018.773).
 We consider the convection flow between a heated lower plate and a moving phase boundary.
 There is no analytic form for the solution of this flow, so we can only perform a relative convergence study and compare to the results of [Favier et al. (2019)](https://doi.org/10.1017/jfm.2018.773).